 Need a recap?
 We've got you.
 Here’s everything you need to know about the latest Covid updates in Singapore.

-Attention, Singapore: the Dorscon level has been lowered to yellow!
-This means we’re almost at the end of this long and dreary pandemic madness.
-After the last Covid update in Singapore last March, the government is further easing up on restrictions (yay, us!).
-Listen up, ’cause we’ve listed down what you can and can’t do from 26 April 2022 onwards.
+Attention, Singapore: more good news awaits.
+After the last Covid update in Singapore in April, the government is further easing up on restrictions (yay, us!).
+Listen up, ’cause we’ve listed down what you can and can’t do from 29 August 2022 onwards.

 All the latest Covid updates in Singapore

 Planning a party?
-You don’t have to cap it at 10 guests – from 26 April, there won’t be a limit on group sizes or the number of visitors you can have per household!
-F&B outlets will also be able to seat big groups of fully-vaccinated individuals, and the sale and consumption of alcohol is allowed after 10.30pm (hooray for night owls!).
-Safe management measures for unvaccinated folks in Singapore will also be lifted, except at F&B outlets, clubs and nightlife establishments, as well as events with more than 500 attendees.
+You don’t have to cap it at 10 guests – there’s currently no a limit on group sizes or the number of visitors you can have per household!
+F&B outlets are also able to seat big groups of fully-vaccinated individuals, and the sale and consumption of alcohol is allowed after 10.30pm (hooray for night owls!).

 Holding a wedding, corporate D&D, or an upcoming birthday celebration?
 You’ll be pleased to know that large-scale social events can resume as long as there are no more than 10 guests seated together at each table.
 Random spot checks will be carried out to ensure regulations are adhered to.

 FYI, all workers can head back to the workplace.
 Split-team arrangements will no longer be required, though staggered start times and flexible work hours are encouraged.
 If you’re still working from home the majority of the time, make sure you’re well-stocked with these WFH essentials.